 Wrong COVID-19 vaccine dosage for SNEC employee, vaccination certificates set to be discussed in Parliament

-The debate on the Budget statement that was delivered by Deputy Prime Minister Heng Swee Keat last week is set to resume on Wednesday (Feb 24).
+The debate on the Budget statement delivered by Deputy Prime Minister Heng Swee Keat last week is set to resume on Wednesday (Feb 24).

 SINGAPORE: The administration of the wrong dosage of the COVID-19 vaccine to a Singapore National Eye Centre (SNEC) staff member and vaccination certificates are among the topics set to be discussed in Parliament on Wednesday (Feb 24).